 Low & slow heat is the best way to convert collagen fibres to gelatin.
 This transforms harder-working muscles into falling-apart tender, richly-flavoured, melt-in-your-mouth meat.
 You can cook your lamb shanks sous vide, or you can roast them in a low oven.
 Aim for around a 130°F internal temperature, for medium rare meat.
 After a rest, pat them dry with a tea towel, and give them a quick sear on a scorching hot grill.
 Once you bring all surfaces to a deep mahogany colour, serve immediately.

 Also available at a volume discount, 4 packages for 20% off.

-Or order your lamb by the quarter or side for the greatest savings.
+Or order a whole, or side of lamb for the greatest savings.

 One lamb shank, 14 oz (396 g) per package, fresh-frozen and vacuum-sealed.